rackerlabs/design-system/_component_design/buttons.md

 ## Secondary button

-You can use a secondary button alone or with a primary button or tertiary button.
+You can use a secondary button alone or with a primary button and/or tertiary button.
 Use a secondary button when there are multiple buttons on a page.

 A secondary button can exist in the following states: default, hover, pressed, disabled.